 I knew I wanted to make it in my own healthy veggie-heavy way, but to give it that creamy comfort food classic flavor at the same time.
 I also wanted to make sure it was a simple enough recipe that it would be ready in a half hour for a busy weeknight.

-Here are some of the ways I made it easy and healthier:
+Here are some of the ways I made classic chicken a la king easier and healthier:

 I only needed a little bit of half and half at the end because the thick sauce has such a velvety flavor, that it really didn’t need much fat to add to the mouth feel.
 I also skipped right over the fussy/fatty puff pastry business, and opted for pasta instead.
 According to the Joy of Cooking, almonds should be scattered on top.
 I am not sure I remember my mom doing that, but I tried it and loved the texture contrast.
 I think it’s especially nice when served over pasta for that reason.

 Have you ever gotten rid of old cookbooks?

 Do you remember certain recipes from the Joy of Cooking or the Better Homes and Gardens New Cookbook?

 Have you ever had Chicken a la King in the puff pastry shell?